Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Melbourne, Florida
+Mission’s Tortilla Route For Sale – Dallas, Texas

-Mission’s Tortilla Route for sale in the Melbourne, Florida region for $59,900!
-Currently generating $323,891 in yearly sales and nets $48,938.
+Mission’s Tortilla Route for sale in the Dallas, Garland, Texas region for $135,000!
+Currently generating $655,148 in yearly sales and nets $94,563.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 13 accounts delivering to popular grocery stores and restaurants.
+This is a well established route that currently has 7 accounts delivering to grocery stores and variety stores.
 Plenty of growth opportunity!
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: